Mining: Mining and Land Rights

-Human rights
+Issues

-In addition to the environmental impacts of mining processes, a prominent criticism pertaining to this form of extractive practice and of mining companies are the human rights abuses occurring within mining sites and communities close to them.
+In addition to the environmental impacts of mining processes, a prominent criticism of this form of extractive practice and of mining companies concerns the human rights abuses occurring at mining sites and in communities near them.
 Frequently, despite being protected by International Labor rights, miners are not given appropriate equipment to provide them with protection from possible mine collapse or from harmful pollutants and chemicals expelled during the mining process, work in inhumane conditions spending numerous hours working in extreme heat, darkness and 14 hour workdays with no allocated time for breaks.
+In addition, many of these legal structures disproportionally harm indigenous communities.